How to Apply

 - International applicants must also submit a financial certificate and supporting documentation.

-Distance Education applicants must also submit a one-page response to supplemental application questions and complete a required interview in late January through March.
+Distance Education applicants must also submit a one-page response to supplemental application questions and complete a required interview.

-Advanced Standing applicants must also submit the following additional documents:
+Advanced Standing applicants must meet the requirements below:

-- Reference letter from BSW program director or field instructor coordinator, if a recent graduate (within the last three years).
+- Reference letter from a faculty member at their BSW Program.
 This can be one of the three required recommendations.

 - A copy of Field Instructor's evaluations from undergraduate placement will be required prior to Advanced Standing Orientation.